bcgov/platform-services-registry/.github/ISSUE_TEMPLATE/onboarding-a-new-team-member----name-.md

 - [ ] Send the meeting invitations for all the scrum and team meeting series
 - [ ] Add a new team member to the GitHub orgs and repos
 - [ ] Add a new team member to the ZenHub board
+- [ ] Add to Rocket Chat team channels

+3. Onboarding with the subject matter expert/supervisor

+4. Training and technical onboarding that a new team member has to do:
+- for the app dev team (please use this document on the shared drive for more info)
+- for the platform admin team (please use this document on the shared drive for more info)
+- for the security team (please use this document on the shared drive for more info)